tsender/AutomaticSceneGeneration/README.md

 - `Image Width`: The image width, in pixels.
 - `Image Height`: The image height, in pixels.
 - `Sensor Name`: The name of the camera sensor to be used in the ROS topic.
-- `Save Images to Disk`: Idicates if images from the color camera, trav camera, and seg camera should be saved to disk.
+- `Save Images to Disk`: Indicates if images from the color camera, trav camera, and seg camera should be saved to disk.
 If so, then they will be saved in the folder `/Game/TraininData/camera_name/` and will each have their own subfolder.
 - `Frame Rate`: The frame rate in Hz that the sensor will run at.
 - `Enable Depth Cam`: Indicates if the depth camera should be activated.
 ROS topic name will be of the form `/asg_workerX/vehicle_name/camera_name/depth_image`.
 - `Enable Trav Cam`: Indicates if the traversability segmentation camera should be enabled.
 ROS topic name will be of the form `/asg_workerX/vehicle_name/camera_name/trav_image`.